-Sumatra, at the furthest west of Indonesia, is a gigantic island largely unexplored.
-This giant island situated on the Indian Ocean hides many lush jungles and brewing many active volcanoes while the major cities are chaotic and packed.
+Your travel guide to Sumatra, lying at the furthest west of Indonesia.
+It is a gigantic island largely unexplored.
+This giant island on the Indian Ocean hides many lush jungles and brews many active volcanoes, while the major cities are chaotic and packed.
 Sumatra is part of the Pacific Ring of Fire and thus had some of the most powerful earthquakes ever recorded.

-Sumatra, the 6th largest island in the world, has a diverse population of 50 million people with its biggest city Medan having over 4 million people around the urban area.
-It has the ethnic Malay at the east, Lampung and Minangkabau in the south and central, Batak at the highlands and north while northernmost the Acehs.
+Sumatra, the 6th largest island in the world, has a diverse population of 50 million people, with its biggest city, Medan, having over 4 million people around the urban area.
+It has the ethnic Malay at the east, Lampung and Minangkabau in the south and central, Batak in the highlands and north while northernmost the Acehs.
 There are minorities of Chinese in the urban centers.
-The majority of religion here is Muslims with others like Christian, Buddhist and Hindu.
+The majority of religion here is Muslim, with others like Christian, Buddhist, and Hindu.